 - Where they are in the buying process

 Of course, it’s impossible to write out an exact structure for your discovery call; you’ll need to listen to the prospect and adapt to their responses during the conversation.
 However, you can use the information you’ve gathered to choose a discovery call script or talk tracks specific to their situation.

 First, set a clear goal for the conversation.
 Where do you want the process to go after this call?

 Second, choose a few essential questions you need clear answers to.
 What do you absolutely need to know by the end of this call?

-Next, pick 3 key ideas you want the lead to take away from the conversation.
-Remember, this call isn’t a sales pitch, so the most important ideas probably aren’t about your product itself.
-Instead, you may choose to highlight a certain pain point, tell a story that sets the stage, or make clear how important your next steps are for them personally to create a stronger sense of urgency.
+Next, pick three key ideas you want the lead to take away from the conversation.
+Remember, this call isn’t a sales pitch, so the most important ideas aren’t about your product.
+Instead, highlight a certain pain point, tell a story that sets the stage, or clarify the importance of the next steps to create a stronger sense of urgency.

 With those goals in mind, it’s time to choose your key questions.

-When picking questions to add to the beginning of your discovery call script, it’s important to keep in mind where your prospect is in the buyer's journey.
+When picking qualifying questions to add to your discovery call script, keep in mind where your prospect is in the buyer's journey.

 Are they aware they have a problem, but unsure of how to solve it?
 Are they clear on what they need to do, and in the final stages of evaluating their options?
 Are they unaware of the pain point entirely?

-If they’re in the awareness stage, for example, ask questions to identify the root causes of pain and call attention it, such as:
+If they’re in the awareness stage, ask questions to identify the root causes of pain, such as: